Shakthi Vasudevan

-Shakthi Vasudevan (born as Prashanth Vasudevan) is an Indian actor who predominantly works in Tamil-language films.
-The son of director P. Vasu, Shakthi began his career as a child artist in his father's films before his lead role in Thottal Poo Malarum (2007).
+Shakthi Vasudevan (born as Prashanth Vasudevan) is an Indian actor who predominantly works in Tamil cinema.
+The son of director P. Vasu, Shakthi began his career as a child artist in his father's films before his first lead role in Thottal Poo Malarum (2007).
 He has since enjoyed limited success as an actor, notably appearing in Ninaithale Inikkum (2009) and his father's Kannada film, Shivalinga (2016).

 Career

 Shakthi first featured as a child artist in his father P. Vasu's films, portraying small roles in films including Nadigan (1990), Chinna Thambi (1991) and Senthamizh Paattu (1992).
 In 2007, he returned in the lead role in his father's Thottal Poo Malarum (2007); however, the film fared averagely at the box-office.
 In regard to his performance, Sify.com stated "the only silver lining is Sakthi who makes a decent debut" and that "he is good looking and does his role with a certain amount of confidence".
 His following films, the romantic comedy Mahesh Saranya Matrum Palar (2008) and the college drama Ninaithale Inikkum (2009) garnered good reviews, with the latter also performing well at the box office.
 For the former film, a critic from Rediff.com wrote Shakthi "looks shell-shocked a couple of times but mostly manages to deliver a creditable performance."

 Despite initial high-profile media coverage of his films, Shakthi's subsequent films were predominantly failures.
 His next venture, Aattanayagann garnered negative reviews and performed poorly, though Behindwoods.com noted "Sakthi emerges largely unscathed" and that "he does have the flair of an entertainer and the director’s efforts to show him as a well-rounded actor are evident".
 Following a couple of guest appearance in films, his next release, the romantic drama Etho Seithai Ennai (2012), was a critical and commercial failure.
 Likewise, films including Chella's Neruppukozhi, Vanjikottai Valiban co-starring Roma and Kalla Sirippazhaga co-starring Meghana Raj, were cancelled after finishing parts of the shoot.
 In 2013, Shakthi made a public statement stating that he had appeared in several films out of sympathy for the film makers and would focus on better scripts.
 He subsequently began work on a bilingual thriller film titled Padam Pesum in Tamil and Ala Ila Ela in Telugu by director Raghava, where he was cast opposite Poorna and Nisha Kothari, but the Tamil version of the film also was shelved midway through production before being revived in 2024.
 The Telugu version had a delayed release in 2023.